huydeve/football/README.md

 - **Ajax UI Rendering:** Use Ajax (Asynchronous JavaScript and XML) to re-render the UI in search and filter functions, providing a smoother and more responsive user experience.

-- **User-Friendly Interface:** Create a user-friendly and visually appealing interface that allows users to easily navigate and use the platform.

 ## Getting Started